 Textron's score of 28 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Textron reported total carbon emissions of approximately 422,401,000 kg CO2e.
-This figure includes Scope 1 emissions of about 240,815,000 kg CO2e and Scope 2 emissions of approximately 180,808,000 kg CO2e.
-The company also disclosed significant Scope 3 emissions, with the largest contributions coming from the use of sold products (about 1,265,729,000 kg CO2e) and purchased goods and services (approximately 533,487,000 kg CO2e).
+This figure includes 240,815,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 180,808,000 kg CO2e from Scope 2 emissions, representing indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
+Notably, Textron also disclosed Scope 3 emissions, which totalled approximately 2,052,000,000 kg CO2e, encompassing various categories such as the use of sold products and purchased goods and services.
 Textron has set an ambitious target to achieve a 20% reduction in greenhouse gas (GHG) emission intensity by 2025, relative to a baseline established in 2019.
-This target applies to both Scope 1 and Scope 2 emissions, reflecting the company's commitment to improving its environmental performance and reducing its carbon footprint.
-Over the past few years, Textron's total emissions have fluctuated, with a notable decrease from approximately 466,223,000 kg CO2e in 2021 to the current figure in 2023.
-This trend indicates progress towards their climate commitments, although the company continues to face challenges in managing its Scope 3 emissions, which represent a significant portion of its overall carbon footprint.
-Textron's ongoing efforts to reduce emissions align with industry standards and reflect a growing recognition of the importance of sustainability in corporate operations.
+This target applies to both Scope 1 and Scope 2 emissions, reflecting the company's commitment to enhancing its sustainability practices and reducing its overall carbon footprint.
+Over the past few years, Textron's emissions have fluctuated, with total emissions recorded at approximately 396,882,000 kg CO2e in 2022 and 466,223,000 kg CO2e in 2021.
+The company continues to focus on improving its emissions intensity, aiming to align with industry standards and contribute to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents